ThomasOM/LiteLimbo/README.md

 The way this limbo server works is not by running a regular Minecraft server in the background.
 Instead, it only sends a few packets to players to allow their client to log in.
 After the player has logged in, keep-alive packets are sent to keep the connection alive.

+Feel free to fork and/or use this project however you desire.

+A huge thanks to VelocityPowered for your packet utility and id mapping.
+Without your project this would have been a lot more time consuming.
+Please check out their amazing project here: https://github.com/VelocityPowered/Velocity